SvetlanaUP/parkinsonsMetagenomicData/README.md

 This repository keeps track of the datasets found in the literature and the efforts to obtain them.
 So far, I found the following datasets that could be of interests for the ASAP microbiome analytics core.
 The strategy to find them so far was to review the results of the following [Google scholar search](https://scholar.google.com/scholar?hl=it&as_sdt=0,33&q=“metagenomic*”+AND+"parkinson*").
 In the future, a double check by other researchers on different paper browsers (e.g. `Scopus`, `WebOfScience`) would strengthen the systematicity.

+### February 2025

+With the help of Svetlana and the Outreachie initiative, we are adding 8 new shotgun datasets to BugSigDB.

 ## December 2024

 ### Week 3